RadicalOyster/TSOHA-20/README.md

 --26.04.2020--
 * Users can now change their password
 * Slight visual update
+* Users can now add and remove creatures from a list of favorites

 --25.04.2020--
 * Added ability to create new users